sissaschool/xmlschema/README.rst

 Usage
 =====

-Import the library and then create an instance of a schema using the path of the file containing the schema as argument:
+Import the library and then create a schema instance using the path of the file containing the schema as argument:

 .. code-block:: pycon